vysheradugi4/controls-library/README.md

 * `locale` – Current user's locale (Needs for decimal separator (. dot or , comma)).
 If not defined, will be used app locale.

+* `positive` – True if needs only positive or false if needs positive and negative numbers (boolean).

 * `prefix` – Template prefix before input form control (TemplateRef<any>).

 * `suffix` – Template suffix after input form control (TemplateRef<any>).